-Please bear in mind - the paintings and drawings you see here are not exact replicas of the photo, so should be judged accordingly.
-We work closely with the pet owner to fine tune the artwork, particularly the paintings, so they are often an amalgamation of many photos, using some for colour and detail.
-Sometimes we will accentuate features, remove grey hairs and whiskers etc. An exact one to one replica of the photo would be pointless, we are trying to go further than that and achieve a timeless piece of artwork, which does justice to 'your' pet.
+Please bear in mind our paintings and drawings are not exact replicas of the chosen photo, and should be judged accordingly.
+We work closely with our clients to fine tune the photo, so they are often an amalgamation of many photos, using some for colour and detail.
+We are also trying to go further to achieve a timeless piece of artwork, which does justice to 'your' pet.
+We have done our job if you say...that's my pet!

-Nicholas removed Rob's collar and lead and painted Rob on a grey-ish neutral background as requested by our client.
+Nicholas removed Rob's collar and lead and painted Rob on a Grey-ish neutral background as requested by our client.
 We feel the portrait now really focuses in on Rob's face which is perfect.

 We, along with the owner, decided the back legs added confusion to the scene and simply weren't needed.
 Nicholas simplified the background and grass to allow Monty to stand out.